 Diet – What does Australian Parakeet love to eat?

->Meals which contains a variety of seeds and some fresh fruits or vegetables define a balanced diet.
+Meals which contains a variety of seeds and some fresh fruits or vegetables define a balanced diet.
 The food needs to contain proteins, carbohydrates, vitamins and minerals.
 Keep in mind that the budgie needs varied food in order to stay healthy.
 You can read more about budgie diet and everything you need to know.

 Do not feed your budgie with avocado!
 It contain persin, a toxic and lethal chemical to birds.

-Some fruits that budgies loves to eat:
+Fruits that budgies loves to eat:

-- Bananna – high in potassium
+- Banana – high in potassium

 - Grapefruit – high in vitamin A

-- Orange – hight in vitamin C
+- Orange – high in vitamin C

 - Blueberry/blackberry – high in antioxidants